cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6: "Did I pass?"

-### Desire for context (Connor: Into limitations of ensemble structure)

-  - P4: "I think there's this care the assumptions that you have to do in how you are setting up the measurements for your sample."
-  - P6: "so for example, so I guess I was trying to describe CPU versus GPU.
-And I basically kept saying, This stays the same.
-This, you would have, you would have your computation much lower for the GPU, right.
-Which then means that the communication happens a lot more frequently.
-And I know that, and I can reason about it, but it is, I do not yet know how to represent that in ticket, the frequency of something occurring, right.
-So technically, I should be able to, just by that knowledge, right, I could divide this time by 10.
-Knowing that that's what happens, right?
-And then the total time would be less, right.
-But what I'm interested in as the person, you know, how frequently the communication happens, and the proportion of time it's taking.
-And actually, I liked that it would be the same.
-It wouldn't be the same notionally, except if you are communicating 10 times as often in the amount of data hasn't changed, right, the rest, the rest has not changed.
-You're creating more contention.
-And I don't yet know how to think about it in those terms."
-  - P6: "So it's sort of like, you know, I will measure the communication time, just like I did on the CPUs, and I will get fairly similar graphs, they will probably go up a little because of the contention.
-But it's going to be difficult for me to draw that conclusion, just from the data.
-It's only because I know that's right.
-So I don't know, that that's clearly.
-I guess that's what I don't know, it's like you would have that data, right.
-But arriving at that conclusion, it's not clear to me that we have the means to arrive at that conclusion just from the data or you still need the human that understands that there is more traffic on the network, of course it's slower. "
-  - P8: "Because you know, for example, rank zero, is almost always going to be slightly higher, or maybe consistently, then all the other ranks depending on what's going on, you know, MPI wise, and all kinds of things.
-So, but that was one that that for sure, was missing, that we needed. . ."
-  - P10 " don't know.
-So [BenchmarkSuite] is the different kernels and [BenchmarkSuite] are being contributed by various people within the code teams.
-And I'm not sure if it's on the code, the person who is contributing the kernel to implement the different tunings, or if they just implement, you know, one version of their kernel.
-And then one of the maintainers of the [BenchmarkSuite] team is what implements the different tunings.
-Im not understood, I'm not sure yet how those two interplay.
-So I don't know that piece."

 ### Projecting Additional Information Into Control Tasks (TODO: Should go somewhere)

   - P4: [P4 Has a lot of this across the tasks] "I think I have an MPI application that has multiple ranks, then each of the ranks is, is going to take some time.
 So like, the application has to spawn some startup time, which might not even be accounted for in the instrumentation that we have, depending on how we do it."